BeaconCMS/beacon/README.md

 Steps to build a Phoenix app using Beacon:

-1. Make sure your phx_new package is up to date:
+1. Make sure your `phx_new` package is at version 1.7+

     ```shell
-    mix archive.install hex phx_new
+    mix archive.install hex phx_new 1.7.0-rc.2
     ```

 2. Create either a single or umbrella phoenix app: